 How long does it take to Cool my RV fridge to get cold?

-In my experience an empty RV fridge that is set on propane and the coldest temperature setting will cool to in approximately 3 hrs of 29°F to 33°F (0°C to 3.3°C).
-On 120-volt AC it takes a little longer to cool my fridge usually 4 to 5 hours to achieve the same results, however on 12-volt DC it took a full 24-hrs to achieve that same goal.
+In my experience an empty RV fridge that is set on propane as the fuel type and the coldest temperature setting should achieve the anticipated temperature of 29°F to 33°F (0°C to 3.3°C), in 3 hrs to 4 hrs.
+On 120-volt AC it takes a little longer at 4 to 5 hours to achieve the same results, however on 12-volt DC it took a full 24-hrs to achieve that same goal.
 This is the break down from my testing on my own fridge in my motorhome.

-So, I tested what I knew already to be sure it was accurate.
+So, I measure how long it took to be sure my experience was accurate.
 I ran a test today to see how long it took for my fridge to get cold on 120-volt AC power.
 The Fridge was empty on starting this test and the temperature setting was set to very cold.

 The fridge dropped to 29°F after 4 hrs, so it took much less time than I had expected.

 What’s interesting was that after 24 hrs the temperature of the fridge dropped to 18°F.